 Dr. McCollum holds a Shihan 師範 (Master’s) license in shakuhachi performance and teaching.
 Dr. McCollum is a recipient of shakuhachi transmission through the lineages of both Katsuya Yokoyama and Yoshinobu Taniguchi through his primary teacher, Dai Shihan (Grand Master), Michael Chikuzen Gould.
 McCollum was awarded the accredited master performance name (natori) “Kenzen (研禅).”
 The character for “ken” 研 comes from the Japanese kanji “togu,” meaning to polish, sharpen, or study.
 This kanji, with “zen” (禅), means to continue to sharpen one’s knowledge of Japanese shakuhachi and aesthetics in relation to Zen Buddhism.

-Dr. McCollum is an ongoing Senior Research Fellow with the Armenian Library and Museum of America, located in Watertown, MA, and has been a consultant for the Smithsonian Institution and Folkways Alive! at the Canadian Centre for Ethnomusicology at the University of Alberta.
+Dr. McCollum is a former Senior Research Fellow with the Armenian Library and Museum of America, located in Watertown, MA, and has been a consultant for the Smithsonian Institution and Folkways Alive! at the Canadian Centre for Ethnomusicology at the University of Alberta.
 McCollum has conducted fieldwork and historical research in North America, Armenia, Japan, and China.
 His dissertation focused on the music and ritual of the Armenian Apostolic Church.
 He is the co-author (with Andy Nercessian) of the book Armenian Music: A Comprehensive Bibliography and Discography (2004), is a contributor to Defining Music: An Ethnomusicological and Philosophical Approach (2005),and has published numerous other articles and reviews in peer-reviewed journals and encyclopedias, including most recently, three entries in the Bloomsbury Encyclopedia of Popular Music, four entries in the Sage Encyclopedia of World Music, and over over thirty entries in the prestigious New Grove Dictionary of Musical Instruments (Oxford University Press).
 His most recent book, Theory and Method in Historical Ethnomusicology (with David G. Hebert) was published in 2014.
-Forthcoming, McCollum is authoring the chapter, “Performance, Process and Technique in the Dokyoku Style of Japanese Shakuhachi” which will be published in the book, International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (New York: Springer, 2016).
+Most recently, McCollum authored the chapter, “Performance, Process and Technique in the Dokyoku Style of Japanese Shakuhachi” which will be published in the book, International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (New York: Springer, 2016).
 McCollum is the co-editor of the Lexington Series in Historical Ethnomusicology: Deep Soundings of Rowman and Littlefield.
 In addition, he recently published the article “Komitas Vardapet yehv Nikoghayos Tigranian, Globalats’umy Zhoghovrdakan yehv Akademiakan Yerazhtakan P’vokhazdets’ut’yunneri Hamatek’stum” (“Komitas Vartabed and Nikoghayos Tigranian: Globalization in the Contexts of Folk and Western Art Musical Interactions”) in Volume II of the Yearbook of Komitas Museum-Institute, published by the Komitas Museum-Institute in Yerevan, Armenia.

 McCollum is an active professional tenor and bass trombonist and euphoniumist.
 As a world music musician, he regularly performs on the Japanese koto, shamisen, and shakuhachi.
 He has given recitals on trombone, shakuhachi, and koto in North America, Asia, and Europe.